 - New Haven-Hartford-Springfield Rail Program

-The Springfield station, which sits on a railroad viaduct above street level, opened in November 1994 to replace a smaller street-level building.
+The Springfield station, which sits on a railroad viaduct above street level and includes a waiting room and ticket desk, opened in November 1994 to replace a smaller street-level building.
 Across the tracks stands the former Springfield Union Station erected by the Boston and Albany Railroad (B&A) in 1926.
 Passengers entered Union Station from Frank B. Murray Street, and then had to move through the lobby and climb a set of stairs to an upper story in order to reach the platform.

 Designed by the successors to the firm of Shelpley, Rutan and Coolidge, who had also designed Boston’s South and North stations as well as New York’s Albany Union Station, the Springfield Union Station is representative of their symmetrical Richardsonian Romanesque style, constructed in decorative brick and stone.
 It was the third such station to serve the city.
 When it was built, it served the many rail lines that passed through this industrial city including the Hartford and Springfield Railroad; New York, New Haven and Hartford Railroad; and the Boston and Maine Railroad.
 The original complex incorporated at least eight through and terminating tracks, large passenger waiting area, concourse, fully equipped freight and express facility, and integrated interlocking control tower for signals and switches.
 The present-day station sits close to this tower on Track 8.